magtrix11/MAGWORLD.github.io/_posts/2022-02-26-First_Post.md

 BUUUUUT Thats not who I am anymore.
 I am working on stepping out of my anxiety.
 Social anxiey is a pain really but
 #### *DAY BY DAY BRICK BY BRICK, WE BUILD.

-Anyways,,,,,,, I'M Antonia, BUT I like to be called
+Anyways,,,,,,, I'm Antonia, BUT I like to be called
 ## MAG

 I am an imaginationalist and I believe in being exceptional.
 I am a multidsiciplinary artist.
 But I only started seeing myself as an artist through using technology.